Ziggiphase001/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script that creates a file with text Best School Script writes result of ls -la into a file
 Script duplicates the last line of iacta
+Script that removes all files not dir with js extension in the current folder and its subfolder